 LTC and Public Conveniences

 Lowestoft Town Council inherited the majority of public conveniences in the town from Waveney District Council (WDC) on its formation in April 2017.
 These toilets are in various locations in the town, some of which are within LTC assets and some are standalone public conveniences.
-WDC retained some toilets under there control in key areas such as the south beach area and one that is attached to a building for which they have redevelopment plans.
+WDC retained some toilets under their control in key areas such as the south beach area and one that is attached to a building for which they have redevelopment plans.
 There is a mixture of provision and standards across the toilets that have been passed to LTC however the majority are in a fit for purpose state but may not meet the standards that the Council would desire.
 It would be fair to say that, on the whole, there has been a lack of long term planning and funding by WDC for the provision of public conveniences for a variety of reasons.
 Moving forward this is something that LTC needs to address and that is the aim of this strategy.

 Historically there is a service contract with Waveney Norse for the cleaning and maintenance of the toilets which LTC have also inherited.
-The delegated costs for the toilets varies depending on the location and whether on-site staff look after them (as at our parks) or whether they have cleaning teams who visit them.
+The delegated costs for the toilets vary depending on the location and whether on-site staff look after them (as at our parks) or whether they have cleaning teams who visit them.
 The services such as electricity and water are dealt with via Vertas (as with other WDC properties) and are then billed to LTC.

 Public Conveniences, the Law and relevant existing local authority powers